 Position 6.
 Delay and Reverb

 How you order your effects pedals determines your sound.
-While conventional wisdom provides some basic guidelines (see “Pedal Order By the Numbers”), and there are numerous tips scattered throughout these pages, here is personal advice from Bradshaw, Cornish, and Friedman.
+While conventional wisdom provides some basic guidelines (see “Pedal Order By the Numbers”), here is personal advice from Bradshaw, Cornish, and Friedman.

 Bob Bradshaw: (Custom Audio Electronics): “I put the distortion devices early in the chain, then the filter-y and wah-type things and modulation, and then delays.
 I like the idea of a harmonically rich distorted signal being filtered, rather than filtering a clean sound going into an echo.